-The Audit Committee has a policy that requires a former key audit partner to observe a coolingoff period of at least two years before being appointed as a member of the Audit Committee.
+The Audit Committee has a policy that requires a former partner of the external audit firm of the listed company to observe a cooling-off period of at least three years before being appointed as a member of the Audit Committee.

-Application Applied
+Application : Applied

-Explanation None of the members of the Governance & Audit Committee (GAC) is a former
+Explanation : None of the members of the GAC is a former key audit partner that requires the

-on key audit partner that requires the cooling-off period of two years.
+on cooling-off period of three (3) years.

 application

 of the The need to observe a cooling-off period is stated in Paragraph 2.5 of the GAC's

-practice Terms of Reference which is accessible in the Governance section on the SDP's website at https://www.simedarbyplantation.com .
-The need for a former key audit partner to observe a cooling-off period of minimum 3 years before being appointed as a Director of the Group is further emphasised in the Group Policies & Authorities No B7 on "External Auditor Appointment & Selection".
+practice Terms of Reference which is accessible in the Corporate Governance section on

+SDP's website at www.simedarbyplantation.com .
+The need for a former key

+audit partner to observe a cooling-off period of minimum three (3) years before

+being appointed as a Director of the Group is further emphasised in Group

+Policies & Authorities No B7 on "External Auditor Appointment & Selection".

+Explanation :

+for

-Explanation for departure
+departure

-Large companies are required to complete the columns below.
+Large companies d are required to complete the columns below.
 Non-large companies are encouraged

-to complete the
+to complete the co olumns below.

-Measure
+Measure :

-Timeframe
+Timeframe :

+l l